EDITORIAL ADVISORY BOARD

 Jane Indergaard, DNP, RN

-Yuanyuan Jiang, PhD, CPsych, is an assistant professor in the school of counselling, psychotherapy, and special education at the University of British Columbia.
-She directs the Attention, Behaviour, and Cognitions (ABC) Lab, which focuses on studying how attention, behavior, and cognitions interact to improve assessments and interventions for children with inattentiveness and/or hyperactivity/impulsivity.
+Yuanyuan Jiang, PhD, CPsych, is an associate professor in the school of counselling, psychotherapy, and spirituality at Saint Paul University, and an adjunct professor in the department of educational psychology at the University of Alberta.
+She directs the Attention, Behaviour, and Compassion (ABC) Lab, which focuses on studying how attention, behavior, and cognitions interact to improve assessments and interventions for individuals with inattentiveness and/or hyperactivity/impulsivity.

 Mark Katz, PhD